Undocumented Irish Caught In Trump's Immigration Dragnet

 The Irish government is seeking a solution precisely because of painful cases like O'Riordan's.

 A month ago, he and Brenna were married in the jail chapel.
 She wasn't allowed to wear a wedding dress so she donned jeans and a sweatshirt.
 He wore his jail clothes emblazoned with ICE.
-They were permitted to kiss, and exchange rings engraved with "FOREVER LOVE."
+They were permitted to kiss and exchanged rings engraved with "FOREVER LOVE."

 Brenna says she now plans to move to Ireland with their infant daughter, Delilah.
 She and Dylan hope their marriage will help him get a green card to return one day.
-Meanwhile, she says, she's being forced out of her country just to be with her husband.
+Meanwhile, she says, she is being forced out of her country just to be with her husband.

 Correction Jan.
 22, 2018